 PROS OF VACATION:

-- Experience something new. – The opportunity to experience a new place and learn a bit about its culture and history, try its local food and delicacies, its people’s hospitality, see its beautiful landscapes, terrains, and attractions – are just some of the things that make me excited to go on a vacation.
-Evertime we go on a vacation, I always learn something new and interesting.
+- Experience something new. – The opportunity to experience a new place and learn a bit about its culture and history, try its local food and delicacies, its people’s hospitality, and see its beautiful landscapes, terrains, and attractions – are just some of the things that make me excited to go on a vacation.
+Everytime we go on a vacation, I always learn something new and interesting.

-- Bonding with family and friends. – Vacation is a great way to visit families who live far away, or a time to bond together with friends, especially those you don’t see often.
+- Bonding with family and friends. – Vacation is a great way to visit families who live far away or a time to bond together with friends, especially those you don’t see often.

 CONS OF VACATION:

 - Expensive. – Vacation is expensive especially if you travel as a family, and more so if your destination is far from home.
-And this is exactly our case as a family of 4 and going on a vacation to the Philippines to visit my family.
+And this is exactly our case as a family of 4 going on a vacation to the Philippines to visit my family.

-- Long flights and drives. – This is especially true for destinations that are far and very far from home, and it might cause challenges like a jet lag or a lost luggage.
+- Long flights and drives. – This is especially true for destinations that are far and very far from home, and it might cause challenges like jet lag or lost luggage.
 And in the case of long drives: motion sickness for kids, among others.